TUMMY TUCK SURGERY (ABDOMINOPLASTY)

 Most commonly, a long incision is made from hip to hip, just above the pubic area.
 A second incision is made around the umbilicus to free the area from the surrounding tissue.
 The skin is then separated from the abdominal wall all the way up to the upper abdomen and excess fat removed.
 The muscles are then tightened by pulling them close together and suturing them with strong dissolving sutures.
 Liposuction is used to contour the waist and the pubic area.

 All surgery carries some uncertainty and risk.
 When performed by a qualified Plastic Surgeon, who is trained in this surgery, the risks are generally lowered.
-Specific complications associated with this surgery in the short term include infection which can be treated with antibiotics, haematoma or a collection of blood and serous fluid beneath the skin requiring drainage and diminished sensation due to damage of nerve fibres during the surgery.
+Specific complications associated with this surgery in the short term include infection, which can be treated with antibiotics; haematoma (a collection of blood and serous fluid beneath the skin requiring drainage); and diminished sensation due to damage of nerve fibres during the surgery.
 This sensation can persist for several months.

 It may take some time to recover fully from Abdominoplasty.
 If you start out in top physical condition, your recovery will be faster.
 Some people return to work after two weeks, however, it may take up to four weeks for others depending on the job you do.